joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 - `FILE_COMMENTS` : `boolean` :- set true to add comments indicating start and end of each file in combined content.
 - `COMPRESS` : `boolean` :- Define whether to compress content before combining them
 - `COMPRESSOR` : `JMediaCompressor` :- A compressor object to be used to compress content
+- `COMPRESSOR_OPTIONS` : `array` :- Options to use for compressor, if no compressor object is passed explicitly

 specific options to `JMediaCollection::combineFiles()`